kots727/slugbotics.github.io/content/join.md

 software, and fabricate them using 3D printers and other machines.
 We also test different designs through extensive prototyping and hands-on experimentation.

-On the Mechanical subteam, you will learn the basics of modelling and design using SOLIDWORKS, as well as work to create simple and effective designs which reduce the complexity needed across the ROV.
+On the Mechanical sub-team, you will learn the basics of modelling and design using SOLIDWORKS, as well as work to create simple and effective designs which reduce the complexity needed across the ROV.
 You'll also learn how to fabricate different parts using various tools and machines.
 These skills are seldom offered in courses - UCSC lacks a mechanical engineering department - so the work done here is something you can't get anywhere else at UCSC.

-We recommend this subteam for hands-on experience with building robots, and for those interested in complementing their studies with knowledge of mechanics.
+We recommend this sub-team for hands-on experience with building robots, and for those interested in complementing their studies with knowledge of mechanics.

 {{<image-banner "/images/join/eleccrop.jpg">}}